kissg1988/seafile-openwrt/README.md

 ------------

 * The fileserver daemon cannot accept file uploads, CORS is not working as expected (400 Bad request returned instead of 200 OK), this needs debugging
-* Building the packages with "make -j" sometimes fails, rebuilding without the "-j" switch solves the problem
+* Building the packages with "make -j" sometimes fails - restarting the build or removing the "-j" switch solves the problem
 * Seahub is pretty slow - some additional optimization possible, maybe?